Wylie Gibbs

 Wylie Talbot Gibbs (born 26 July 1922) is an Australian former surgeon and politician.
-He served in the House of Representatives from 1963 to 1969, representing the Liberal Party.
+He served in the House of Representatives from 1963 to 1969, representing the Queensland seat of Bowman for the Liberal Party.

 Early life

-Gibbs grew up in Ipswich, Queensland, where his father Harry was a solicitor and member of the Ipswich City Council.
+Gibbs was born on 26 July 1922.
+He grew up in Ipswich, Queensland, where his father Harry was a solicitor and member of the Ipswich City Council.
 His older brother Harry Gibbs (junior) became Chief Justice of Australia.

 Gibbs was educated at Ipswich Grammar School before studying medicine at the University of Queensland.
 Prior to entering politics he was a flying doctor with the Northern Territory Medical Service (1947–48), a house surgeon in London (1949–51), and a surgeon in Ipswich and Brisbane.
 In 1951 he became a Fellow (FRCS) of the Royal College of Surgeons of Edinburgh and Royal College of Surgeons of England.

 House of Representatives

 Gibbs was elected to the House of Representatives at the 1963 federal election, running for the Liberal Party in the Division of Bowman and defeating the incumbent Labor member Jack Comber.
 He was re-elected in 1966.
 In August 1965, he used question time to draw attention to the fact that a senior public servant in the Department of Northern Development was a socialist.
 Gibbs was one of three Coalition backbenchers who visited the unrecognised state of Rhodesia in 1967, along with Jim Killen and Ian Pettitt.
 He "championed the Rhodesian cause" in parliament and in letters to newspapers, and in 1968 called the United Nations a "menace to world peace" and a "blot on humanity" that had been infiltrated by communists.

 Gibbs spoke frequently on health and social services in parliament.
 He advocated a complete federal takeover of health services from the states, the removal of the means test for pensions, and free medical insurance for people on low incomes.
 The Canberra Times wrote in 1969 that he had "consistently urged changes in Liberal thinking" and at times had "contrived to sound more like an ALP man than a Liberal".
 In part due to an unfavourable redistribution, Gibbs lost his seat at the 1969 election.
 In the lead-up to the election he had crossed the floor to vote with the Labor Party during a debate on electoral redistribution, stating that the electoral commissioners were incompetent.